International SOS: Growth and acquisitions

 In 2018, International SOS partnered with Al Rushaid to form a joint venture, providing medical services tailored to the construction, infrastructure and entertainment industries, while also providing services to the Saudi government.

 In 2019, it took full responsibility of the services it was previously providing as part of the Control Risks joint venture, to provide its consolidated Security Services suite to clients.

 In 2020, during the COVID-19 pandemic, it rapidly expanded its TeleConsultation services, part of its TeleHealth services, to over 30 countries.
 International SOS partnered with the International Chamber of Commerce in that same year to launch ICC AOKpass, an app for digital verification of COVID-19 compliance status.

 In December 2022, the firm signed a Memorandum of Understanding with the Ministry of Foreign Affairs and International Cooperation of the United Arab Emirates to strengthen cooperation and partnership in providing health care services to UAE nationals abroad.

+In 2024, International SOS partnered with Ontic, a software firm, to co-develop security-based software that supports remote employee safety and workforce risk management.

+In 2025, International SOS partnered with SAF Aerogroup to jointly provide on-demand aeromedical services, including medical evacuation, disaster relief, crisis response, and humanitarian support internationally.